Hymen Lipman

-Hymen L. Lipman (March 20, 1817 – November 4, 1893) is credited with registering the first patent for a pencil with an attached eraser on March 30, 1858.
+Hymen L. Lipman (March 20, 1817 – November 4, 1893) was an American stationer and inventor credited with registering the first patent for a pencil with an attached eraser on March 30, 1858.

+Early life

-Hymen L. Lipman was born March 20, 1817, in either Kingston, Jamaica or in the Bahamas, to English parents.
-He immigrated to the United States around 1829 with them, arriving in Philadelphia, Pennsylvania, where he resided for the remainder of his life.
+Hymen L. Lipman was born in Kingston, Jamaica, on March 20, 1817, to Lewis Lipman, an English merchant.
+Lyman immigrated to the US around 1829, arriving and settling in Philadelphia, Pennsylvania.
+He resided in Philadelphia for the remainder of his life.